GoogleCloudPlatform/terraform-google-secured-data-warehouse/flex-templates/README.md

 - Artifact Registry Reader (`roles/artifactregistry.reader`) in the Artifact Registry Repository,
 - Storage Object Viewer (`roles/storage.objectViewer`) in the Storage Bucket.

-See the [main.tf](../test/setup/template-project/main.tf) file of the test setup for an example of usage.
+See the [main.tf](../test/setup/template-project/main.tf) file of the test setup for an example of usage, this example needs Cloud Build api to be enabled in the project of the `service_account_email` input.